Marcell65/XLESYVIP/README.md

 ---

-## Install Bot on Termux / VPS / Ubuntu
+## Install For Termux / Ubuntu / Vps

 Copy and run the following commands: